 “Meenie (now Mickey) and Miny are doing amazing,” Nicole reports.
 “We love them so much.
 They’re perfect with my daughter and love to play/ snuggle with her.
 Thank you so much for helping us complete our family!”

 Here’s another “sweet” update from the Texas cats transport!

 “Candy (formerly Vickie) is doing amazing!
 She is playing hard and napping just as hard, living her best life.
 She is very comfortable in her new home,” says her adopter, Tammy.

 Why international transports?

 So, why is the Ontario SPCA welcoming animals from the United States?
 With 12 animal centres across the province and a successful adoption program that sees thousands of animals find homes each year, the Ontario SPCA had the resources to help.
 The Ontario SPCA transports between 350 to 500 animals per year to areas of the province where there are loving families waiting to adopt them.

-“Our focus remains on helping animals here in Ontario, and when a request for support comes in, we will do what we can to help change the lives of those animals,” says Arista Wogenstahl, Transfer Team Lead, Animal Protection Services at the Ontario SPCA and Humane Society.
+“Our focus remains on helping animals here in Ontario, and when a request for support comes in, we will do what we can to help change the lives of those animals,” says Arista Wogenstahl, Ontario SPCA and Humane Society.
 “We are grateful that animal shelters that are at capacity are working together to find alternative options to give these animals hope.”

 We have supported OSPCA since our arrival in Canada in 1951.
 Keep up the greatest T.L.C. for animals.